Pheta: In media

 Many of Marathi movies that show historical Maharashtrian and Marathi figures, such as Netaji Palkar, Ayodhyecha Raja, Shree Pundalik, depict the character sporting a pheta in most of the scenes.
 Some Bollywood actors, including Abhishek Bachchan and Ritesh Deshmukh, wore the Pheta on their wedding day.
 Bachchan's father, Amitabh Bachchan, also wore a pheta to his son's wedding.
 The current Prime Minister of India, Narendra Modi is also known for wearing a pheta while addressing the nation on Independence Day.
-Various Marathi Traditional art forms showcase it.
-The one worn by warriors of great old legends and truth.